 The Imeson Solar and Storage project is a 9.2MWdc photovoltaic (PV) solar array with a 1.5MW/3.8MWh battery energy storage system (BESS).
 The project supplies power under a long term PPA to JEA (local public utility supplying Jacksonville electric market) and delivers power on their distribution grid system through a 5MWac point of interconnection.
 The project is located on 66 acres of land in the northwestern region of Jacksonville, Florida utilizing approximately 53 acres for the solar PV / storage facility.
 The project is one of the first utility scales DC couple solar energy storage projects in the U.S and has become operational in December 2019.

 The Midway Solar Generating facility occupies about 1500 acres of 100% privately held land in southern Pecos County with closest proximity to Midland, Texas.
-This 178 MWac project benefits from a 25-year Power Purchase Agreement with Austin Energy, one of themost well respected utility in ERCOT.
-Once fully constructed the Midway Solar project will utilize nearly 685,000 Hanwha Q Cells modules.
-Midway Solar has been in active development and will be fully operational in late 2018, delivering power to a nearby AEP CREZ substation well situated in the vicinity.
-It represents one of our most premier greenfield developments in the US market.
+This 182 MWac project benefits from a 25-year Power Purchase Agreement with Austin Energy, one of the most well respected utility in ERCOT.
+Fully constructed in 2018, the Midway Solar project utilizes over 685,000 Hanwha Q Cells modules, delivering power to a nearby AEP CREZ substation well situated in the vicinity.
+It represents one of our most premier greenfield developments in the US market, and was previously the largest solar project in the state of Texas.

 The Techren Solar project is located on over 2,300 acres of the Eldorado Valley Energy Zone, in Boulder City, Nevada.
-When fully operational it will be one of the largest solar Photovoltaic facilities in the United States.
+Once all phases are fully operational, it will be one of the largest solar Photovoltaic facilities in the United States.
 Located 25 miles south east of Las Vegas, the Techren Solar I facility (100 MWac) and Techren Solar II facility (200 MWac) are photoelectric power plants that will provide energy to both of Nevada Energy’s operating companies under 25-year Power Purchase Agreements.
-Techren Solar I contracted 100MWs with Nevada Power Corporation in July 2016 and is currently under construction.
-Techren Solar II contracted with Sierra Pacific Corporation in January 2017 and is beginning construction in 2018.
+Techren Solar I contracted 100MWs with Nevada Power Corporation in July 2016 and is fully operational .
+Techren Solar II began construction in 2018, now fully operational as of xxxx and is contracted with Sierra Pacific Corporation.
+Techren III, IV, and V are under construction adding another 100 MWac to the project and will be complete late 2020.

 Please send us your information